benjaminparry/benjamin.parry.is/source/writing/2020-03-09-guerrilla-testing-what-it-is-and-when-to-use-it.md

 ## Go forth and learn

 To learn at the required speed and depth we need a range of methods at our disposal.
 When time and budget are working against you, reach for a method like guerrilla testing that allows you to make the progress you need.

+Now that we’ve selected guerrilla testing as an appropriate method for our research, how do we make sure we [get the best results](/writing/2020/09/guerrilla-testing-tips-for-better-results/)?